No script

 In Romanian called Piata Libertăţii here you'll find the Old City Hall building of Timisoara.
 The Museum of the Revolution is also here and serves as a solemn memorial, preserving the memory of the events in December 1989 when peaceful demonstrators confronted the repressive forces of the Romanian communist regime.

-On the other hand, from here you can take a tourist tram for a guided tour of the Old Town area.
+From here you can take a tourist tram for a guided tour of the Old Town area.
 Tram tours are organised only on Sundays between 10:00 and 19:00 and tickets can be bought from the conductor.

 If you continue on Alba Iulia Street you will end up in the last of the main squares of Timisoara.